Reubens! Classic grilled Reuben sandwiches, with corned beef, sauerkraut and Swiss cheese, the best part of leftover St. Pat’s day corned beef!

-Every year after St. Patrick’s Day I want to make reuben’s with the leftovers, and every year there are no leftovers.
+Every year after St. Patrick’s Day I want to make grilled Reuben sandwiches with the leftovers, and every year there are no leftovers.
 Not this year because I hid some corned beef so Meathead wouldn’t eat it all.
 I had enough for two loaded reuben sandwiches.
 Finally, after all these years.

-When I was a kid, I loved reuben’s.
-When we went to a local “joint” near Chicago called Harvey’s, I almost always ordered the reuben.
+When I was a kid, I loved Reubens.
+When we went to a local “joint” near Chicago called Harvey’s, I almost always ordered the Reuben.
 Mounds of corned beef, melty Swiss cheese and sauerkraut.
-No sauce came on these and over the years I grew to like 1000 Island dressing on my reuben.
+No sauce came on these and over the years I grew to like 1000 Island dressing on my Reuben.
+Now I like a swipe of the leftover horseradish mustard sauce.
 I think sauce is a preference or a regional thing.

 I don’t know why I waited for leftover corned beef to make these, I certainly could buy good corned beef at the store or a deli.
-After making these two reuben’s, I am definitely going to make them more often.
-Hope you had a great St. Patty’s Day, and if by chance you still have some corned beef, make a reuben, you won’t be sorry.
+After making these two Reubens, I am definitely going to make them more often.
+Hope you had a great St. Patty’s Day, and if by chance you still have some corned beef, make a Reuben, you won’t be sorry.
+Best 🍀 Kelly

-- 4 slices dark rye or marble rye bread
+- 4 slices dark rye (pumpernickel) or marble rye bread

 - Butter, softened

 - Thinly sliced corned beef, about a ½ lb. or more, your preference, the more the better, I say!